-iission and Retention in Mok ter of Arts for Teacher Licensur to a the Progran 1 Ad gr D co What? uccessful interview and satisfactory core on the Teacher Licensure dmission Assessment dmission to the University as a raduate student.
-Demonstration of entry-level competency in the discipline through uccessful presentation of a music erformance audition igned statement of Good Moral Character Program Outcome Assessed 1, 2 When?
-Upon admission to the University and MA for licensure program. • Result Unconditional admission to the program, or Conditional admission to the program with a prescribed remedial plan which when successfully completed will result in unconditional admission, or Denial of admission to the program.
-Admission to Advanced Sta nding J. D E C In St te What?
-Cumulative GPA of 2.5 or better Discipline GPA of 3.0 or better ducation GPA of 3.0 or better Candidate Disposition Assessment Disp Program Outcome Assessed 1, 2, 3, 4, 5, 6, 7, 8, 9, 11 When?
-End of the 2nd semester after admission as a music education major. • Result Unconditional admission to Advanced Standing, or Conditional admission to Advanced Standing with a prescribed remedial plan which when successfully completed will result in unconditional admission, or Denial of admission to Advanced Standing. .perionous Admission to Student Teac hing D E G St te dd ex Pr & C Im St What?
-Cumulative GPA of 2.5 or better Discipline GPA of 3.0 or better ducation GPA of 3.0 or better ducation GPA of 3.0 or better duccessful review of the working eaching ePortfolio that includes ocumentation of clinical/field experiences ass TB test; present documentation of depatitis B vaccination ass criminal background checks (BCI depart of the Student development of the Student deaching Interview Program Outcome Assessed 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11 When?
-One semester prior to student teaching. • Result Unconditional admission to Student Teachin or Conditional admission to Student Teaching with a prescribed remedial plan which when successfully completed will result in unconditional admission, or Denial of admission to Student Teaching.
-10 commenda tion for Initial L icens ure D Ec C Su te do ex C Im A on C What?
-Cumulative GPA of 2.5 or better Discipline GPA of 2.5 or better ducation GPA of 3.0 or better ducation GPA of 3.0 or better completion of degree requirements uccessful review of the working eaching ePortfolio that includes ocumentation of student teaching experiences andidate Disposition Assessment enventory achievement of state mandated scores in Praxis II exams completion of student teaching with a rade of B or better completion of Case Teacher Licensure Program Outcome Assessed 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12 When?
-At the completion of all degree and program requirements including achievement of passing Praxis II scores • Result Recommendation for Ohio teaching license, or Remedial plan which when successfully completed will result in recommendation for Ohio teaching license, or Non-recommendation for Ohio teaching license.
+Admission and Retention in MUSIC EDUCATION - Master of Arts for Teacher Licensure Entry to a the Program What?
+Successful interview and satisfactory score on the Teacher Licensure Admission Assessment Admission to the University as a graduate student.
+Demonstration of entry-level competency in the discipline through successful presentation of a music performance audition Signed statement of Good Moral Character Program Outcome Assessed 1, 2 When?
+Upon admission to the University and MA for licensure program.
+Result Unconditional admission to the program, or Conditional admission to the program with a prescribed remedial plan which when successfully completed will result in unconditional admission, or Denial of admission to the program.
+Admission to Advanced Stand lina What?
+Program When?
+Result Cumulative GPA of 2.5 or better Discipline GPA of 2.5 or better Outcome Assessed 1, 2, 3, 4, 5, 6, 7, 8, End of the 2nd semester after Unconditional admission to Advanced Standing, or Conditional admission to Advanced Standing with a Education GPA of 3.0 or better Candidate Disposition Assessment Inventory 9, 11 admission as a music education prescribed remedial plan which when successfully completed will result in unconditional admission, or Successful review of the working teaching ePortfolio that includes documentation of clinical/field experiences major.
+Denial of admission to Advanced Standing.
+Admission to Student Teachin a What?
+Program When?
+Result What?
+Cumulative GPA of 2.5 or better Discipline GPA of 2.5 or better Education GPA of 3.0 or better Successful review of the working teaching ePortfolio that includes documentation of clinical/field experiences Pass TB test; present documentation of hepatitis B vaccination Pass criminal background Program Outcome Assessed 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11 One semester prior to student teaching.
+Unconditional admission to Student Teaching, or Conditional admission to Student Teaching with a prescribed remedial plan which when successfully completed will result in unconditional admission, or Denial of admission to Student Teaching.

+checks (BCI & FBI) Candidate Disposition Assessment Inventory Successful completion of the Student Teaching Interview Recommendation for Initial Lie censure What?
+Cumulative GPA of 2.5 or better Discipline GPA of 2.5 or better Education GPA of 3.0 or better Completion of degree requirements Successful review of the working teaching ePortfolio that includes documentation of student teaching experiences Candidate Disposition Assessment Inventory Achievement of state mandated scores on Praxis II exams Completion of student teaching with a grade of B or better Completion of Case Teacher Licensure Exit Interview and Survey Program Outcome Assessed 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12 When?
+At the completion of all degree and program requirements including achievement of passing Praxis II scores Result Recommendation for Ohio teaching license, or Remedial plan which when successfully completed will result in recommendation for Ohio teaching license, or Non-recommendation for Ohio teaching license.